renatabiniek/moodbox/README.md

 ### Existing Features

+* Navbar:
+* Footer:
+* Home Page:
+* Log In:
+* Sign Up:
+* Log Out:
+* Toolkit:
+* Tool Details:
+* Categories:
+* My Tools:
+* 404 Error Page:
-*
+* Admin panel:

 ### Features to be implemented in the future

   Due to time constraints, I was unable to implement all planned features.
 In the future, I'd like to add the following:

-*
-*
-*
-*
+* add search by keyword functionality to the toolkit so that user can easily find best matching tools
+* add save to a list functionality so that users can save their favourite techniques in a meaningful way and quickly find them later
+* create a members area where registred users can create their own profile, view profile's of others and follow each other for updates
+* specify and validate file types allowed for the add new tool form

 ## Technologies used
 ---